Macrometacorp/docs/docs/cep/query-guide/query.md

 ## Aggregate Function

 Aggregate functions are pre-configured aggregation operations that can consumes zero, or more parameters from multiple events and always produce a single value as result.
-They can be only used in the query projection (as part of the `select` clause).
+They can be only used in the query projection (as part of the `SELECT` clause).
 When a query comprises a window, the aggregation will be contained to the events in the window, and when it does not have a window, the aggregation is performed from the first event the query has received.

 **Purpose**